National Campus Safety Awareness Month

 September is National Campus Safety Awareness Month (NCSAM).

 NCSAM received the unanimous support of Congress in 2008.
-Each September, the Clery Center for Security On Campus partners with colleges, universities, and other agencies to offer campus safety programming.
+Each September, the Clery Center for Security On Campus partners with colleges, universities, and other agencies to offer campus safety programming and ideas.

 What are some campus safety concerns?